la2050/archive/_organizations/generation-greens-contra-costa-county-climate-leaders-program.md

     - 'http://maker.good.is/myla2050/projects/climateleaders.html'
   year_submitted:
     - '2013'
-  org_summary:
-    - >-
-      Directly from our efforts, six Contra Costa cities have completed Climate Action Plans.
-Four other Cities are currently in the process of developing a Climate Action Plan and eight additional city agreements have been made to accept assistance from local environmental organizations to being the Climate Action Planning Process by focusing on energy-related emission reduction strategies.
-By viewing the interactive map on our website, http://www.cccclimateleaders.org/green-cities-map.html, you can see the
-      progress of our county.
-Significant environmental progress is underway but, there is still much to be done.

-       We have grown our newsletter network to over 700 people and have over 500 individuals on our social media outlets.

-       We have completed a dozen in-depth studies on environmental issues which have been used by several local cities.

-       We have held over a dozen workshops, connected with individuals from every city in Contra Costa County and have made real strides with the majority of the cities we work with.
 title: Generation Green's Contra Costa County Climate Leaders Program
-uri: /organizations/generation-greens-contra-costa-county-climate-leaders-program/
 extrapolated_project_ids:
   - '3102138'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Climate Leaders  reducing environmental impact by sharing best practices among local leaders
-project_titles:
-  - >-
-    Climate Leaders  reducing environmental impact by sharing best practices among local leaders
-project_titles_from_project_ids:
   - >-
     Climate Leaders  reducing environmental impact by sharing best practices among local leaders